openlilylib/scholarly/annotate/README.md

 \setOption scholarly.colorize ##t
 ```

 Other options are made available in `scholarly/annotate/config.ily`.
-That code includes further comments to
+That code includes further comments that
-explain the handling of the various options.
+explain the abilities and handling of the various options.

 ## Sorting, Filtering